oidc-sweden/specifications/swedish-oidc-profile.md

 <a name="claims-and-scopes"></a>
 ## 4. Claims and Scopes

-The "Attribute Specification for the Swedish OAuth2 and OpenID Connect Profiles" document, \[[AttrSpec](#attr-spec)\], defines claims and scopes to be used within the Swedish OpenID Connect profile.
+The "Attribute Specification for the Swedish OpenID Connect Profile" document, \[[AttrSpec](#attr-spec)\], defines claims and scopes to be used within the Swedish OpenID Connect profile.
 This specification defines claims and scopes for many different use cases, and some definitions may not be applicable for all entities.
 Therefore, sections [4.1](#mandatory-identity-claims) and [4.2](#mandatory-identity-scopes) lists the claims and scopes that MUST be supported by Relying Parties and OpenID Providers that are compliant with this profile.

 <a name="mandatory-identity-claims"></a>
 ### 4.1.
 Mandatory Identity Claims